m-bain/whisperX/README.md

 <h1 align="center">WhisperX</h1>

-<p align="left">Whisper-Based Automatic Speech Recognition with improved timestamp accuracy using forced alignment.
+<p align="left">Whisper-Based Automatic Speech Recognition (ASR) with improved timestamp accuracy using forced alignment.

 </p>

-<h2 align="left">What is it</h2>
+<h2 align="left">What is it 🔎</h2>

 This repository refines the timestamps of openAI's Whisper model via forced aligment with phoneme-based ASR models (e.g. wav2vec2.0)

-**Whisper** is an Automatic Speech Recognition model [developed by OpenAI](https://github.com/openai/whisper), trained on a large dataset of diverse audio.
+**Whisper** is an ASR model [developed by OpenAI](https://github.com/openai/whisper), trained on a large dataset of diverse audio.
 Whilst it does produces highly accurate transcriptions, the corresponding timestamps are at the utterance-level, not per word, and can be inaccurate by several seconds.

+**Phoneme-Based ASR** A suite of models finetuned to recognise the smallest unit of speech distinguishing one word from another, e.g. the element p in "tap".
+A popular example model is [wav2vec2.0](https://huggingface.co/facebook/wav2vec2-large-960h-lv60-self).

 **Forced Alignment** refers to the process by which orthographic transcriptions are aligned to audio recordings to automatically generate phone level segmentation.

-<h2 align="left">Setup</h2>
+<h2 align="left">Setup ⚙️</h2>
 Install this package using

 `pip install git+https://github.com/m-bain/whisperx.git`